Workride vs Northride: The NZ Ride to Work Scheme Guide for Employers and Employees

 What is a ride-to-work scheme NZ?

 These are pre-tax salary sacrifice programs that allow employees to lease (then own) bikes for commuting while saving significantly on the price.
 Rather than paying for a bike with after-tax income (like you usually would), the price of the bike offsets your pre-tax income, which is how you save.
-These schemes provide the interface to help facilitate that and handle all of the accounting and risk for you and your employer. -
+These schemes provide the interface to help facilitate that and handle all of the accounting and risk for the employee and employer. -

 What are the disadvantages of the cycle to work scheme?